HuguesTHOMAS/KPConv-PyTorch/doc/S3DIS_guide.md

 ## Scene Segmentation on S3DIS

+S3DIS is used to train models on indoor large spaces.

 ### Data

 We consider our experiment folder is located at `XXXX/Experiments/KPConv-PyTorch`.
 And we use a common Data folder